PerlRuby1011/inventory-management/README.md

 2. In case the above services can't be used, we can employ an SQS in front of EC2 instances and create a decoupled resilient architecture.

+**POSTMAN**

+Postman collection to test the endpoints are available in the following location: "/inventory-management/Postman Collection/DrugInventory.postman_collection.json"

 **Things to Improve**

 1. There's an annoying error occuring then postgresql is spun up, but it is not a showstopper.
 Haven't got a chance to look into the rootcause as yet.
+"FATAL:  database "inventory" does not exist".
 2. It kinda little weird that we had to create 2 endpoints for UID and Manufacturer.
 It certainly can be handled differently.
 I believe GraphQL would handle this situation better than REST.
-3. There's still lot of room to improve the docker-compose and unit testing scenarios.
+3. There's still lot of room to improve the docker-compose file and unit testing scenarios.